Agustín Goiburú

-Agustín Goiburú was a politician from Paraguay.
-He was the leader of the movement MOPOCO (Popular Colorado Movement) that represented the strongest opposition to the dictatorship of Alfredo Stroessner.
-He was murdered during the Condor Operative in 1977.
+Agustín Goiburú (August 28, 1930 – February 2, 1977) was a Paraguayan politician.
+He was the leader of the Popular Colorado Movement that represented the strongest opposition to the dictatorship of Alfredo Stroessner.
+He was murdered during the Operation Condor.
 He was a doctor, specialized in orthopedic surgery in Brazil.
 When he returned to the country, he worked in the Social Prevention Institute and in the Police Policlinic “Rigoberto Caballero”.

-Beginning of the dictatorship
+Career

 Besides his work in the field of medicine, he had a long militancy in the Colorado Party, political movement that supported the government of the general Alfredo Stroessner who had assumed as president in 1954.
 The constants denunciation of Human Rights violation Goiburú made against the government of Stroessner led him to be a part of the group of Colorado Leaders that in 1959 was forced to leave the country in exile.
 Goiburú took refuge in the Uruguayan embassy, along with the artist Teodoro S. Mongelós and other activists that together would conform in the exile, the dissident movement MOPOCO.

 He first moved to Santa Ana, and later on, in the Argentine border city, Posadas.
 There, he continued working as a doctor.
 During the years he lived there, he denounced to the press that in the Paraná River, the river that divides Paraguay from Argentina, rotting corpses floated, with signs of torture on their bodies.
 They were the bodies of the members of the uprising movement called “14 de Mayo” that had been thrown of plains that flew over the border.
 The Interior Minister, Edgar L. Ynsfrán and the Chief of Police, Ramón Duarte Vera were accused of planning that massive repression.